ALASdoo/alasdoo_com/content/jobs/office-manager.md

 **ALAS doo’s mouthwatering Perks**

-- Enjoy sponsored lunch
+- Enjoy sponsored lunch and delicious coffee at work.
-- Delicious coffee at work
+- Enjoy weekly visits from a massage therapist.
+- Enjoy customized bonus you can use as you wish (gym/private health insurance, etc).

 ---